Visits by Appointment

 Visitors can be offered a private viewing of the wildlife collection of our Artist in residence, Joanna McDonough at our unique Speyside Distillery Gallery.

 The distillery was also famously used in the BBC’s Monarch of the Glen as their local ‘Lagganmore distillery’

 Visitors can be given a private viewing of work by Artist in Residence, Joanna McDonough at our unique onsite Speyside Distillery Gallery.

 Relocating to the Cairngorm Mountains in the Highlands of Scotland, Joanna has set up her own print studio, and is now inspired by local wildlife and landscape surrounding the Speyside Distillery, the River Spey and the Cairngorms.
 Using silk screens she mono prints the background colours then using the traditional method of pen and ink she creates unique one off wildlife drawings/prints.
 The Speyside Distillery Gallery now hosts many of Joanna’s artworks and can be seen by appointment only.
 The distillery shop offers visitors a chance to purchase gift cards featuring Joanna’s work.

 As Artist in Residence at the Speyside Distillery Joanna has undertaken many private projects including the Spirit of Speyside Festival, she has exhibited at the Saatchi Gallery in London and in Taipei, Taiwan.

 How to Book

-Visits are by prior appointment only Tuesdays – Thursdays on a limited number of dates throughout the year, excluding the month of July when the distillery closes for Annual Maintenance.
+Visits are by prior appointment only Tuesdays – Thursdays on a limited number of dates throughout the year, excluding the month of July.

 Prices start from £20 to include a tour and 3 SPEY single malt whisky tastings, special Manager’s bespoke tours can be made available upon request.